 Carbon fiber filled 3D printer filaments are those which contain short fibers infused into the original filament – such as PLA or ABS – to give it extra strength and hardiness.
 Other carbon fiber filled filaments exist, such as PETG, Nylon, and PC.
-Markforged have pioneered FDM 3D printers which utilize these filaments.
+Markforged, as well as releasing their first metal 3D printer recently, have pioneered FDM 3D printers which utilize these filaments.

 These extremely strong fibers mean 3D printed parts will be stronger, retain their shape better (as the fibers prevent shrinking), and best of all, lighter.